LinkedIn is one of the most polarising social networks out there. It’s a bit like Vegemite – you either love it or hate it!

 You may not want to list your phone number or address on your LinkedIn profile, but if you have a website or work email address, you definitely want to put them here.
 LinkedIn also lets you link your Twitter account if you are active on that platform.

 A final thought

-Online, just like in the real world, 1st impressions count for a great deal.
-If you have a LinkedIn profile which you haven’t looked at in a while, go and take a look.
-Ask yourself, “If someone who didn’t know me saw my profile for the first time, would I be comfortable/happy with the 1st impression it gives?”
+Online, just like in the real world, first impressions count for a great deal.
+If you have a LinkedIn profile that you haven’t looked at in a while, go and take a look.
+Ask yourself, “If someone who didn’t know me saw my profile for the first time, would I be comfortable/happy with the first impression it gives?”

 If the answer is yes, you’re already in a good place.
-If the answer is no, then hopefully this will come useful in guiding the improvements you want to make.
+If the answer is no, then hopefully this article will help you make the improvements you want to make.